It's an urgent matter. The need to read. Make a donation!

 The Manufactured Housing Initiative is a partnership between Libraries Without Borders US (LWB US), manufactured housing communities, and public libraries that brings WiFi connections, along with books, art materials, computers, and iPads loaded with educational and career-focused resources, to a repurposed storm shelter or other public access space.
 The model for this program is our successful Wash and Learn Initiative (WALI), which transforms laundromats into libraries and learning hubs in cities across the US.

 In 2019, the Park Plaza Cooperative in Fridley, MN partnered with LWB US to establish a community library and learning hub in their local storm shelter.
 In the summer of 2020, the Institute of Museum and Library Services (IMLS) awarded LWB US a grant to expand this literacy and digital literacy hub.
 With additional support from the Minnesota Department of Education, LWB US is transforming the Park Plaza Cooperative’s storm shelter into a community hub where residents of all ages can participate in digital literacy workshops, get critical information about health and nutrition, and even access legal support.
-During COVID-19, LWB US works with its partners to transition from in-person services, programming, and workshops to virtual programs that adhere to sanitary measures and safety guidelines., LWB US and the Anoka County LIbrary collaborate on bimonthly, virtual programming focused on storytime and adult ESL classes.
+During COVID-19, LWB US has worked with its partners to transition from in-person services, programming, and workshops to virtual programs that adhere to sanitary measures and safety guidelines., LWB US and the Anoka County LIbrary collaborate on bimonthly, virtual programming focused on storytime and adult ESL classes.
 LWB US and the leadership of the Park Plaza Cooperative are also creating a computer lending library.

 Alongside the Park Plaza project, LWB US works with the Blandin Foundation and the Minnesota Department of Education to scale the project to rural areas of Minnesota, building partnerships between libraries and MHCs one repurposed space at a time.
 LWB US collaborates with several, rural, Manufactured Housing Communities and county libraries in Minnesota, and with elected officials and business leaders.
 Through these partnerships and initiatives, LWB US leads a growing regional effort to close the digital divide and ensure access to information for all.